 \section{Introduction}

-As for the study of compositional generalization ability inherent to humans, compositional zero-shot learning (CZSL) \citep{2017_Misra_CVPR_first, 2018_Nagarajan_ECCV_AttrAsOp, 2019_Purushwalkam_ICCV_TMN} is proposed to enable machines to recognize unseen attribute-object compositions by leveraging knowledge of attributes and objects (\ie, primitives) learned from seen compositions.
-Specifically, in the training phase, models are provided with images and compositional labels (\eg, \texttt{ripe orange} and \texttt{peeled apple}).
-During the testing phase, given an image depicting a novel composition (\eg , \texttt{peeled orange}), models are assigned to classify the image into the corresponding category \citep{2022_Zhang_ECCV_INV}.
+As for the study of compositional generalization ability inherent in human beings, compositional zero-shot learning (CZSL)~\cite{2017_Misra_CVPR_first,2018_Nagarajan_ECCV_AttrAsOp,2019_Purushwalkam_ICCV_TMN} is proposed to enable machines to recognize unseen compositions by leveraging knowledge of attributes and objects (\ie, primitives) learned from seen compositions.
+Specifically, in the training phase, the models are provided with images of seen compositions (\eg, \texttt{ripe orange} and \texttt{peeled apple}).
+During the testing phase, given an image that depicts a novel composition (\eg, \texttt{peeled orange}), models are assigned to correctly recognize it~\cite{2022_Zhang_ECCV_INV}.

-Prior works \citep{2017_Misra_CVPR_first, 2019_Nan_AAAI} focus on mapping the visual features and the word embeddings of compositions into a joint space.
-These methods have poor generalization capability to unseen compositions, as they fail to learn primitives.
-Therefore, recent studies \citep{2022_Saini_CVPR_OADis, 2023_Hao_CVPR_ADE, 2024_Li_TCDS} consider visual disentanglement.
-Among them, some prominent works deploy a triplet of images to disentangle: a given image (noted as the main image), and two supplementary images, each sharing either the same attribute or the same object as the main image.
+Prior works~\cite{2017_Misra_CVPR_first,2019_Nan_AAAI,2021_Naeem_CVPR_CGE} focus on mapping the visual features and the word embeddings of compositions into a joint space.
+These methods have poor generalization capabilities on unseen compositions due to the recombination of primitives.
+Therefore, recent studies~\cite{2022_Saini_CVPR_OADis,2023_Wang_CVPR_CANET,2024_Li_TCDS,2024_IJCAI_CCZSL} consider visual disentanglement.
+Among them, some prominent works~\cite{2023_Hao_CVPR_ADE} deploy a triplet of images to disentangle visual features: a given image and two supplementary images, each sharing either the same attribute or object as the given image.
 The triplet of images is treated as two image pairs for subsequent analysis.
-These approaches aim to disentangle attribute and object by analyzing the shared and exclusive features of the image pair, as well as aligning them with word embeddings (\eg, GloVe \citep{2014_Pen_EMNLP_glove}), as shown in Figure \ref{fig:vice-pipline}.
-Although these pioneer research studies have achieved great progress, they exhibit three limitations:
+These approaches aim to disentangle attribute and object by extracting the shared and exclusive features of the image pair, as well as aligning them with word embeddings (\eg, GloVe~\cite{2014_Pen_EMNLP_glove}), as shown in Figure~\ref{fig:vice-pipeline}.
+Although these pioneering research studies have made great progress, they exhibit three limitations: